jeremyrice98/jeremyrice98.github.io/README.md

   Used several branches to merge work as I went.
       mywork: is for the grid section
-      fotter: is for my contact information
+      footer: is for my contact information